 Osteo and Health Inner West has been serving the Inner West community for over 30 years.
 We are team of health professionals committed to helping you and your family achieve your best possible health and well-being.

 Beginning with one osteopath, the clinic has gradually grown to include acupuncture and massage therapy alongside osteopathy to help the local community with its health needs.

 All of our practitioners have extensive training and a wealth of experience.
 We have practitioners who focus on the treatment of women’s health concerns including pelvic pain, pregnancy and fertility.
 We also have practitioners who focus on the treatment of babies and children, or treatment of the elderly and other who like the variety of treating a diverse group of people.

 All of us at Osteo and Health Inner West are dedicated to helping each individual we see and we look forward to being able to work with you.

 Our clinic is located in Five Dock, in Sydney’s Inner West.
-We are in a red brick house close to Great North Road, easily accessible by bus or car.
+We are close to Great North Road and Lyons Road, easily accessible by bus or car.